NRZero1/JAF/README.md

 ## Background

-This framework initially created by me to make cleaner codebases for my projects since I hate how ugly php code can be when the project has become so huge and the code almost unreadable.
+This framework initially started when I was working with PHP projects and there is no framework in there and the code is so messy.
+From there I learned how ugly php code can be when the project became huge and there is no enforcement how you want to style your code.

-Another reason for me to create this is to reduce redundant task that I need to code when I'm working on a project that is not small but can't be called huge either and I'm hesitating using an "adult" framework like [Laravel](https://github.com/laravel/laravel) for my project becuase it seems like overengineering to me since I'm not using all of that tech/feature and I'm not that really understand how it works behind the scenes outside of what documentation told me.
-And I don't want to become an engineer that only understand how to use this, I also want to know how it works behind the scene.
+After that, I received a PHP project that have no frameworks on it again but I kinda don't want to use an adult frameworks like [Laravel](https://github.com/laravel/laravel) since migrating it kinda daunting and the project is not that big.
+Also another reason I don't want to use it because while I can read it's documentation but I don't know how it works behind it so I was curious.
+And since I don't wanna become a person who can use but not understand, I decided to study and make my own frameworks.

-So to improve my skill as a engineer and to solve problems I mentions above (so this also serve as educational purpose), I created **JAF** or **Just Another (PHP) Framework**.
+And that is the story of why I created **JAF** or **Just Another (PHP) Framework**.
+(If you're able to guess the reference of this framework's name and why I picked this name then you're probably right 🤣)

 ## Documentation